 Anyone who is self-employed also knows the stress of slower sales is compounded that much more when you're spending a lot of money to pay for two homes.
 Make sure you are adequately funded to support a down turn due to any number of reasons.

 Don't forget to get the basics correct.
-In a hurry to get an online order placed for delivery to our snowbird home, I carelessly incorrectly entered our snowbird street address.
+In a hurry to get an online order placed for delivery to our snowbird home, I quickly entered our snowbird street address with transposed numbers.
 The delivery person couldn't find the non-existent address and the package was returned to the sender, causing further delays.

 Non-working spouses/partners have to do their part to be supportive.
 That means doing everything possible to help pick up the work load as needed and making sure you are not demotivating your working spouse.
 As an example, going to lunch with your friends or golfing with your buddies is fine once in awhile.
-But don't make a daily habit of sitting in the sun, taking long walks on the beach, socializing with the neighbors and other activities that will make your working spouse either resent you and/or cause them to lose their motivation to stay focused on work.
+Don't make a daily habit of sitting in the sun, taking long walks on the beach, socializing with the neighbors and other activities that will make your working spouse either resent you and / or cause them to lose their motivation to stay focused on work.
 It's hard enough to sit next to a window with a great view and try to accomplish your work without being needlessly tempted by your spouse and your friends.

 "Success doesn't come from what you do occasionally.
 It comes from what you do consistently."

 --Marie Forleo, American Life Coach, Motivational Speaker, Author and Web Television Host